-A visual impairment often affects a student's self-concept, observation of behavior in social situations, involvement in recreational activities, and sexuality.
-The student with a visual impairment may, therefore, have special needs for socialization, affective education, recreation, and sex education.
-These students will also need to learn to deal with the psychological implications of the visual impairment.
+Visual impairment often affects a student's self-concept, observation of behavior in social situations, involvement in recreational activities and sexuality.
+The student with a visual impairment may, therefore, have special needs for socialization, affective education, recreation and sex education.
+These students will also need to learn to deal with the psychological implications of visual impairment.